tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 to draw to the display at up to 9600Hz (depending on the number of chained displays) however frame rates of about 120fps seem to produce excellent results and higher frame rates have diminishing returns after that.

-Because we are have a 9600-2400Hz refresh rate we are able to use up to 64bit PWM cycles.
+Because we have a 9600-2400Hz refresh rate we can use up to 64bit PWM cycles.
 That means that each RGB value can have 64 levels of brightness or 64*64*64 = 262144 colors.
 In practice though, values at the lower end (more bits off than on) have a much more perceptible effect on brightness than values at the higher end (more on than off).
 This is because the human eye is much more sensitive to brightness changes at darker levels than at brighter levels.
 To correct this I have